qfall/math/README.md

 ## Quick-Start

-Please refer to [our website](https://qfall.github.io/) as central information point.
+Please refer to [our website](https://qfall.github.io/) as a central information point.

 To install and add our library to your project, please refer to [our tutorial](https://qfall.github.io/book/index.html).
-It provides a step-by-step guide to install the required libraries and gives further insights in the usage of our crates.
+It provides a step-by-step guide to install the required libraries and gives further insights into the usage of our crates.

 ## What does qFALL-math offer?